ERICA BROUSSARD GALLERY is pleased to announce its move to 1666 N. Main St., Santa Ana, CA 92701!

 As of February 1st 2019, we are now ERICA BROUSSARD Gallery.
 This change reflects the business’s focus on personal relationships, and its growth beyond an art gallery and into an increasingly diversified entity which provides a spectrum of art related services (sales, curatorial, artist development, collector consulting, etc.).
 In alignment with the adoption of this new name, this website will become ericabroussard.com and the Instagram account will become ericabroussardart.

-A little over two years ago, in a 98 square foot gallery with the simple goal of providing a venue for underrepresented and historically marginalized artists to share their work with the world.
-Today, thanks to the many wonderful people who share my passion for saying, “have you seen that amazing Artist” rather than saying, “have you seen that <fill in the blank> - American artist” this undertaking has steadily increased its reach and ability to assist artists.
+A little over two years ago, in a 98 square foot gallery, I started with the simple goal of providing a venue for underrepresented and historically marginalized artists to share their work with the world.
+Today, thanks to the many wonderful people who share my passion for saying, “have you seen that amazing Artist” rather than saying, “have you seen that <race/gender/etc.> - American artist” this undertaking has steadily increased its reach and ability to assist artists.

 As always, thank you to everyone for your support.
 Please feel free to check-out our current exhibition.